Canine Heritage: The Bracco Italiano

 Two birds.

-That’s what heritage looks like.
+That is what heritage looks like.

 That’s the heart of the Heritage Canine series.